plucena/docker/mysql/README.md

         cf ic namespace set <new_name>

 5. Copy MySQL to your Bluemix Containers - Use yournamespace from Step 3

         cf ic cpi plucena/mysqld registry.ng.bluemix.net/$YOURNAMESPACE/mysql:new

-6.
+6. Test